-4.13.
+4.14.
 The subject site is considered to be a productive block utilized for the grazing of livestock.
-There are sheds located on the site utilised for storage of farming equipment as well as a milking shed, which will remain as part of the larger balance lot.
+There are sheds located on the site utilised for storage of farming equipment, which will remain as part of the larger balance lot.
 The site is not known to have been utilised for horticultural use in the past.
 As such, the application has been considered Permitted in terms of this regulation.